 Your provisional driver’s licence and theory test pass certificate are needed for your test.
 Bring both of them or your test will be cancelled.

-We cover all of Leicester but here are some of our top areas:
+There are instructors available to cover all of Leicester but here are some of the top areas:

 Aylestone, Beaumont Leys, Belgrave, Birstall, Braunstone Town, Clarendon Park, Evington, Knighton, Loughborough and Uppingham.